• Skip to primary navigation

 Should I use fresh or frozen fish?

-Either will work.
+Feel free to use either.
 Most grocery store salmon is previously frozen then thawed.
 If you use frozen salmon, be sure to thoroughly thaw the salmon in the refrigerator overnight.
 If the salmon is not completely thawed, it will not cook evenly in the oven.

 Are salmon bowls healthy?

 Yes!
-Both the salmon and rice are nutrient rich.
+Both the salmon and rice are nutrient-rich.
 If you want to make it healthier, serve it with brown rice instead of white rice and a veggie like Shishito Peppers or Kabocha Squash.

 Teriyaki salmon donburi with sesame seeds, teriyaki sauce, green onion, and chopsticks.